-Artistic Producer Heidi Vaughan creates a case for support for the chosen programme which is presented to our Artistic Subcommittee of Board Members, artists and young people.
+Artistic Director Heidi Vaughan creates a case for support for the chosen programme which is presented to our Artistic Subcommittee of Board Members, artists and young people.
 The subcommittee then make a recommendation to The Board of Trustees who agree Travelling Light’s final programme.

 I’m working on an academic paper and it would be useful to see how you work with young people can I observe a session?

 Each Youth Theatre group has its own individual needs and we do not have the capacity to brief and support visitors who will be attending on a one off basis.
 We prioritise creating a warm and inclusive safe space for the young people in our care and find that those interested in our creative practice gain more from the sessions if they are taking part as a volunteer.